Rosa 'Albertine': History

 During the height of rose production, the Barbier nursery produced some of the most popular and best selling roses at the time, including "Albertine", "Alexandre Girault", and "Francois Juranville".
 The Barbiers roses produced more flowers but were less hardy than ramblers produced from Hybrid Perpetual stock parents.
 Later ramblers produced by the nursery were more robust.
 Hardier ramblers like 'Primavere' (1929) and 'Jacotte' (1920) were popular in colder climates, like the New England region of the United States.

 The Barbier nursery also introduced the first Wichurana Polyantha rose, "Renoncule" in 1911.

 After eighty years in business, The Barbier nursery closed in 1972.There are 33 Barbier rose cultivars that exist today, all introduced between 1900 and 1930.

 A large collection of Barbier roses grow in the Roseraie du Val-de-Marne gardens near Paris, France.

+In culture

+In her book, Orwell's Roses, Rebecca Solnit writes of George Orwell's love of the Albertine rose.